emanguy/Pathfinder-Rules/Character Creation.md

 ## Buy Equipment
 * You can buy equipment using your starting **15 gp**.
 Equipment is in **Chapter 6**
 * Keep an eye on your bulk!
+## Calculate Modifiers
+* Calculate perception, your saving throws, weapon "to hit" rolls and damage modifiers